niluwin/coursera-deep-learning-specialization/C3 - Structuring Machine Learning Projects/Notes/Readme.md

       - Then errors due to incorrect data: 0.6%
       - Then errors due to other causes: 9.4%
     - Then you should focus on the 9.4% error rather than the incorrect data.
+    - If overall dev set error: 2%
+      - Then errors due to incorrect data: 0.6%
+      - Then errors due to other causes: 1.4%
+    - Then you should focus on the 0.6% error..
 - Consider these guidelines while correcting the dev/test mislabeled examples:
   - Apply the same process to your dev and test sets to make sure they continue to come from the same distribution.
   - Consider examining examples your algorithm got right as well as ones it got wrong.
 (Not always done if you reached a good accuracy)